a-laz/transactly/README.md

    - Balances update instantly.
 4. Click “Settle” to generate net pay links (invoices) to the creditors.

+### NEAR invoices (built-in)
+- From the homepage, set:
+  - Symbol: `NEAR`
+  - Pay To Chain: `near`
+  - Pay To Address: `youraccount.testnet` (or mainnet account)
+- The pay page will show an “Open in MyNearWallet” link and a QR that deep‑links to MyNearWallet with the receiver and amount.
+- After approving in the wallet, you will be redirected back via `/invoice/:id/near-callback`, which marks the invoice as paid for demo purposes.

+Notes
+- The callback is a demo shortcut.
+For production, verify payment on‑chain via a NEAR RPC watcher and only then mark the invoice paid.
+- Testnet wallet: `https://testnet.mynearwallet.com` is used automatically when the receiver ends with `.testnet`.

 Notes
 - Auto purchase tracking currently supports Sepolia ETH.
 - For agent-signed demo purchases and invoice execution, ensure the Shade client CLI is running and `NEXT_PUBLIC_contractId` is set.